Belfast: Transport

+The city has two airports: Belfast City Airport, close to the city centre on the eastern shore of Belfast Lough and Belfast International Airport 10 miles (30–40 minutes drive) to the west on the shore of Lough Neagh.
+Both operate UK domestic and European flights.
+The city is also served by Dublin Airport, two hours to the south, with direct inter-continental connections.

+In addition to its extensive freight business, the Belfast Port offers car-ferry sailings, operated by Stena Line, to Cairnryan in Scotland (5 Sailings Daily.
+2 hours 22 minutes) and to Liverpool-Birkenhead (14 sailings weekly.
+8 hours).
+The Isle of Man Steam Packet Company provides a seasonal connection to Douglas, Isle of Man.

+The Glider bus service is a new form of transport in Belfast.
+Introduced in 2018, it is a bus rapid transit system linking East Belfast, West Belfast and the Titanic Quarter from the City Centre.
+Using articulated buses, the £90 million service saw a 17% increase in its first month in Belfast, with 30,000 more people using the Gliders every week.
+The service is being recognised as helping to modernise the city's public transport.

+National Cycle Route 9 to Newry, which will eventually connect with Dublin, starts in Belfast.

 Infrastructure

 Hospitals

 The Belfast Health & Social Care Trust is one of five trusts that were created on 1 April 2007 by the Department of Health.
 Belfast contains most of Northern Ireland's regional specialist centres.

 The Royal Hospitals site in west Belfast (junction of Grosvenor and Falls roads) contains two hospitals.
 The Royal Victoria Hospital (its origins in a number of successive institutions, beginning in 1797 with The Belfast Fever Hospital) provides both local and regional services.
 Specialist services include cardiac surgery, critical care and the Regional Trauma Centre.
-The Children's Hospital (Royal Belfast Hospital for Sick Children) provides general hospital care for children in Belfast and provides most of the paediatric regional specialities.
+The Children's Hospital (Royal Belfast Hospital for Sick Children) provides general hospital care for children and most of the paediatric regional specialities.

-The Belfast City Hospital (evolved from the 1841 Belfast Union Workhouse and infirmary) on the Lisburn Road is the regional specialist centre for haematology and is home to a major cancer centre.
+The Belfast City Hospital, which evolved from the 1841 Belfast Union Workhouse and infirmary, on the Lisburn Road is the specialist centre for haematology and is home to a major cancer centre.
 The Mary G McGeown Regional Nephrology Unit at the City Hospital is the kidney transplant centre and provides regional renal services for Northern Ireland.

 Musgrave Park Hospital (1920) in south Belfast specialises in orthopaedics, rheumatology, sports medicine and rehabilitation.
 It is home to Northern Ireland's first Acquired Brain Injury Unit.

 The Mater Hospital (founded in 1883 by the Sisters of Mercy) on the Crumlin Road provides a wide range of services, including acute inpatient, emergency and maternity services, to north Belfast and the surrounding areas.

 The Ulster Hospital, Upper Newtownards Road, Dundonald, on the eastern edge of the city, first founded as the Ulster Hospital for Women and Sick Children in 1872, is the major acute hospital for the South Eastern Health and Social Care Trust.
 It delivers a full range of outpatient, inpatient and daycare medical and surgical services.